- I would like to take a class, but have not applied to the program yet.

 Is GMAT required?

-Yes, the official GMAT (www.mba.com) or GMAT Alternative is required for the MBA program.
+Yes, the official GMAT (www.mba.com) is required for the MBA program.
 The MPNA and MMIS programs require that all incoming students take the Metropolitan State University diagnostic assessment exam which covers reading, writing and math skills.
-If you are unable, for distance or other reasons, to travel to the campus for assessments you may take the official GMAT (www.mba.com) or GMAT Alternative instead.
+If you are unable, for distance or other reasons, to travel to the campus for assessments you may take the official GMAT (www.mba.com).

 How do I apply?

-The application package consists of a complete application with a $20 application fee, official transcripts of all undergraduate work, two references, a goals essay, a current resume and official GMAT scores (MBA only).
+The application package consists of a complete application with no application fee, official transcripts of all undergraduate work, two references, a goals essay, a current resume and official GMAT scores (MBA only).

 Reference Letters can be from supervisors, past instructors or others who can attest to the importance of the master's degree in enhancing your professional development and comment on your ability to pursue and successfully complete a graduate program.